p-ranav/small_vector/README.md

   // This small vector can hold up to 4 items on the stack small_vector<int, 4> vec{1, 2, 3, 4};

-  // It will automatically move its contents to the heap if
+  // It will move its contents to the heap if it
   // contains more than four items: vec.push_back(5);